 - Luna, and to a lesser extent Neville, have this sort of relationship to the Trio and Ginny.
 As a result, they were the only members of the D.A. to help defend the castle in Book Six.
 Luna is especially blunt about her general loneliness.

-- Also her Tear Jerker / Heartwarming Moment that is Luna's room in Deathly Hallows.
-Portraits linked with chains that said "Friends?"
+- Also the Tear Jerker / Heartwarming Moment that is Luna's room in Deathly Hallows: hand-painted portraits linked with chains made of the repeating word "Friends".

 - This is definitely one of the series' recurring motifs.
 Imagine how different Harry would have turned out if Hagrid hadn't been the first person in his life to show him any kindness.
 It was Malfoy's contempt for Hagrid in Madame Malkins that really kicked off their animosity.
 The same goes for when he taunts Ron, Harry's first ever friend, on the train.
 If it weren't for Harry's loyalty, would he have accepted Malfoy's offer of friendship and been put in Slytherin instead?
 The entire series would veer off course....